janeczku/docker-alpine-kubernetes/README.md

 ## Usage

-Alpine-kubernetes can be used as any other base image.
-Read [these instruction](https://github.com/gliderlabs/docker-alpine#usage) for the specifics of building images based on Alpine Linux.
+Alpine-kubernetes can be used like any other base image.
+Read [these instruction](https://github.com/gliderlabs/docker-alpine#usage) for the specifics of building Docker images based on Alpine Linux.

 **Example - Alpine Docker Redis image:**